Summoner-Network/summoner-core/summoner/client/api/README.md

 ## Conclusion

 The Summoner substrate provides two unified layers—BOSS for state, Fathom for history—that together deliver a transparent, expressive, and auditable foundation for AI systems.
-By internalizing these principles, developers can build robust, scalable, and verifiable architectures.
+With Fathom’s prepend channels and BOSS’s modeling flexibility, developers gain the power to construct robust, scalable, and verifiable architectures suited to both everyday operations and advanced analytical pipelines.